-A director or officer, who is in a position of conflict or potential conflict, shall immediately disclose such conflict to the board by notification to the Board Chair or Vice-Chair.
-Where the Chair has a conflict, notice shall be given to the Vice-Chair.
-A non-director Board committee member, who is in a position of conflict or potential conflict, shall immediately disclose such conflict to the Board by notification to the Committee Chair.
-The disclosure shall be sufficient to disclose the nature and extent of the interest.
-Disclosure shall be made at the earliest possible time and, where possible, prior to any discussion and vote on the matter.
+A director or officer, who is in a position of conflict or potential conflict, will immediately disclose such conflict to the Board by notification to the Board Chair or Vice Chair.
+Where the Chair has a conflict, notice will be given to the Vice Chair.
+A non-director Board committee member, who is in a position of conflict or potential conflict, will immediately disclose such conflict to the Board by notification to the committee chair.
+The disclosure will be sufficient to disclose the nature and extent of the interest.
+Disclosure will be made at the earliest possible time and, where possible, prior to any discussion and vote on the matter.

-The disclosure must be made, at a minimum, in the case of a director:

-- at the meeting where a matter in which the director has a conflict is first considered; - if the director was not then interested in a matter, at the first meeting after the director becomes so interested: - if the director becomes interested after a matter has been approved, at the first meeting after the director becomes so interested; or if an individual who has a conflict in a matter later becomes a director, at the first meeting after the individual becomes a director.

-The disclosure must be made, at a minimum, in the case of an officer:

-- forthwith after the officer becomes aware that a matter in which the officer has a conflict is to be considered or has been considered by the Board; - if the officer becomes interested after a matter has been approved by the Board, forthwith after the officer becomes so interested; or - if an individual who has a conflict in a matter later becomes an officer, forthwith after the individual becomes an officer.
+- The disclosure must be made, at a minimum, in the case of a director : - \circ at the meeting where a matter in which the director has a conflict is first considered; - \circ if the director was not then interested in a matter, at the first meeting after the director becomes so interested; - \circ if the director becomes interested after a matter has been approved, at the first meeting after the director becomes so interested; or - \circ if an individual who has a conflict in a matter later becomes a director, at the first meeting after the individual becomes a director. - The disclosure must be made, at a minimum, in the case of an officer: - forthwith after the officer becomes aware that a matter in which the officer has a conflict is to be considered or has been considered by the Board;

-The disclosure must be made, at a minimum, in the case of a non-director Board committee member:

-- at the committee meeting where a matter in which the Board committee member has a conflict is first considered; - if the Board committee member was not then interested in a matter, at the first committee meeting after the Board committee members becomes so interested; - if the Board committee members becomes interested after a matter has been approved, at the first committee meeting after the Board committee members becomes so interested; - if an individual who has a conflict in a matter later becomes a Board committee member, at the first committee meeting after the individual becomes a Board committee member.

-If a director or officer has a conflict of interest in a matter that, in the ordinary course of the Corporation's business, would not require approval of the Board or members, the director or officer shall disclose the conflict of interest to the Board chair or Vice-Chair, or request to have entered in the minutes for the Board meetings, the nature and extent of their interest forthwith after the director or officer becomes aware of the matter.
+- $\circ~$ if the officer becomes interested after a matter has been approved by the Board, forthwith after the officer becomes so interested; or - \circ if an individual who has a conflict in a matter later becomes an officer, forthwith after the individual becomes an officer. - The disclosure must be made, at a minimum, in the case of a non-director Board committee member: - \circ at the committee meeting where a matter in which the Board committee member has a conflict is first considered; - if the Board committee member was not then interested in a matter, at the first committee meeting after the Board committee member becomes so interested; - if the Board committee member becomes interested after a matter has been approved, at the first committee meeting after the Board committee member becomes so interested; - if an individual who has a conflict in a matter later becomes a Board committee member, at the first committee meeting after the individual becomes a Board committee member. - If a director or officer has a conflict of interest in a matter that, in the ordinary course of the Corporation's business, would not require approval of the Board or Members, the director or officer will disclose the conflict of interest to the Board Chair or Vice Chair, or request to have entered in the minutes of Board meetings, the nature and extent of their interest forthwith after the director or officer becomes aware of the matter.